Learn how to comply with blog laws with these legal considerations for bloggers so you can grow and protect your blogging business.

 Resources:

-As per digital content laws for bloggers, you need to ensure that the content you publish on your blog is not plagiarized or copied from someone else’s blog.
-Plagiarism involves taking somebody else’s intellectual property and making it your own without their authorization.
+As per digital content laws for bloggers, you must ensure the content you publish is not plagiarized or copied from someone else’s blog.
+Plagiarism involves taking somebody else’s intellectual property and making it your own without authorization.

 Bloggers should be aware that the Digital Millennium Copyright Act of 1998 (DMCA) provides copyright owners with a set of remedies if they find their copyrighted material being infringed upon on the internet.